wp-plugins/paga-woocommerce/readme.txt

 == Changelog ==

+= 1.2.0 =
+*	Fix: Use wc_get_order instead or declaring a new WC_Order class
+*	Fix: Removed all global $woocommerce variable
+* 	Add support for Woocommerce 2.3

 = 1.1.0 =
 * 	Add support for Woocommerce 2.1
-*	Plugin now uses E-Pay v2
+*	Plugin now uses ePay v2

 = 1.0.0 =
 *   First release